tuna/opentuna/README.md

 # Open TUNA project!

-This is the infrasture project of Open TUNA on AWS orchestrated by [AWS CDK][aws-cdk].
+This is the infrastructure project of Open TUNA on AWS, orchestrated by [AWS CDK][aws-cdk].

-See overall architecture below,
+See below for the overall architecture,
 ![overall-arch](arch-digram.png)

-It consits of below independent [stacks][cfn-stack],
+It consists of the following independent [stacks][cfn-stack],

 - Network stack(optional)
   - Create a dedicated VPC with public and private subnets across three AZs with NAT gateways